 Some surprising results in recent elections have confounded the pollsters, undercut the pundits and surprised much of the general public, triggering an almost endless debate over how and why we vote the way we do.

-A research team from Stanford and UC Berkeley determined psychological profiles are more powerful than demographics alone.
+A research team from Stanford and UC Berkeley took the idea that psychological profiles, or psychographics, are more powerful than demographics alone to new heights.
 People’s values and lifestyle (VALS) were quantified and categorized, and the concept was welcomed by leading marketers as “one of the ten top market research breakthroughs of the 1980s.”

-Well, that breakthrough has been digitally updated for the social media age.
+Well, that breakthrough has been digitally updated for the age of big data analytics.
 It takes full advantage of the digital trail we leave behind us whenever and wherever we’re connected to the Internet, sharing content and posting messages, leading to data-driven concepts such as online engagement and intervention, and psychometric-based audience persuasion.

 A 2013 paper describing ongoing research at UC Berkeley into the subject states quite plainly that “easily accessible digital records (social media posts are mentioned) can be used to automatically and accurately predict a range of highly sensitive personal attributes”.
 Those attributes include sexual orientation, ethnicity, religious and political views, and other personality traits.